retinens/going-live/README.md

 - [ ] Is the output of artisan task `backup:run` ok?
 - [ ] Is artisan scheduled on Ploi?
 - [ ] Is Horizon configured in Supervisor on Ploi?
-- [ ] Is the server being monitored by our server-monitor?